percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   When you initiate node shutdown, |PXC| does not send the signal immediately.
-  Intead, it changes the state to ``pxc_maint_mode=SHUTDOWN`` and waits for a predefined period (60 seconds by default), until existing transactions finish.
+  Intead, it changes the state to ``pxc_maint_mode=SHUTDOWN`` and waits for a predefined period (10 seconds by default).
   When ProxySQL detects that the mode is set to ``SHUTDOWN``, it changes the status of this node to ``OFFLINE_SOFT``, which stops creation of new connections for the node.